-The responsible person would be required to ensure the Bill's legislative requirements were met.
+The responsible person must ensure the legislative requirements are met.

-For a qualifying premises, the responsible person would be the person who has control of the premises in connection with its use.
-Where premises are let, this would therefore typically be the tenant.
+For a qualifying premises, the responsible person is the person who has control of the premises in connection with its use.
+Where premises are let, this would typically be the tenant.
 However, if qualifying premises form part of other qualifying premises, for example a department store within a shopping centre, then both the tenant and the property owner would each be responsible persons.
-In this case, the property owner and tenant would be required, so far as is reasonably practicable, to coordinate to ensure individual and cumulative compliance.
+In this case, the property owner and tenant would be required, so far as is reasonably practicable, to coordinate to enhance individual and cumulative compliance.

-For a qualifying event, the responsible person would be the person who has control of the premises at which the event is taking place in connection with its use for that event.
-For example, if a hotel hosted a public event in its grounds and maintained control of the premises for the purposes of that event, the hotel would be the responsible person irrespective of the involvement of any contracting organisations.
+For a qualifying event, the responsible person is the person who has control of the premises at which the event is taking place in connection with its use for that event.
+For example, if a hotel hosted a public event in its grounds and maintained control of the premises for the purposes of that event, the hotel is the responsible person irrespective of the involvement of any contracting organisations.
 Responsibility cannot be delegated to contracted services.

-For enhanced tier premises or an event, the responsible person would be required to appoint a designated senior individual (DSI), i.e., someone with high-level management responsibility such as a director or partner, with responsibility for ensuring that the relevant requirements were met.
+For enhanced tier premises or an event, the responsible person is required to appoint a designated senior individual (DSI), i.e., someone with high-level management responsibility such as a director or partner, with responsibility for meeting the relevant requirements.

-The responsible person would also be required to notify the regulator when they became and ceased to be responsible for the premises (regulations would set out further details of timings and exactly what information would be required to be provided).
+The responsible person will also be required to notify the regulator when they become and cease to be responsible for the premises (regulations will set out further details of timings and exactly what information must be provided).

-Where the responsible person is the tenant, the requirement to comply with this draft legislation would come within what should be a standard tenant obligation in most market standard leases to comply with all laws relating to the premises and the occupation and use of the same by the tenant.
-Where the responsible person is the landlord, for example with a shopping centre, then a landlord would likely be obliged to meet its obligations via the provision of services.
+Where the responsible person is the tenant, the requirement to comply with the Act is caught by the tenant obligation in most market standard leases where a tenant is typically required to comply with all laws relating to the premises and the occupation and use of the same by the tenant.
+Where the responsible person is the landlord, for example with a shopping centre, then a landlord may be obliged to meet its obligations via the provision of services.